jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 ### Serialization
 Serializing form inputs in jQuery is extremely easy.
 Two methods come supported natively - `$.fn.serialize` and `$.fn.serializeArray`.
 While the names are fairly self-explanatory, there are many advantages to using them.

 The `serialize` method serializes a form's data into a query string.
 For the element's value to be serialized, it **must** have a `name` attribute.
-Please noted that values from inputs with a type of `checkbox` or `radio` are included only if they are checked.
+Please note that values from inputs with a type of `checkbox` or `radio` are included only if they are checked.

 ```
 // Turning form data into a query string